Irregular cusps of ball quotients: Irregular cusps

-where $j_d\in\O((L_Q)_{\Q})$ satisfies $j_d^2=d\id_{L_Q}$.
+where $j_d\in\O^+((L_Q)_{\Q})$ satisfies $j_d^2=d\id_{L_Q}$.
 Explicitly,

-We are concerned whether the image of regular/irregular cusps on unitary Shimura varieties by $(\ref{iota})$ are regular or irregular on orthogonal Shimura varieties.
-By \cite[Proposition 2]{Hofmann}, a 0-dimensional cusp on $D_L$, corresponding to a rank 1 primitive isotropic sublattice $I\subset L$ is mapped to a 1-dimensional cusp on $\D_{L_Q}$ , corresponding to a rank 2 primitive isotropic sublattice $I_Q\subset L_Q$ spanned by $I$ and $\sqrt{d}I$ (or ($1+\sqrt{d})/2I$ for $d\equiv 1\bmod 4$).
-In \cite{irregular}, Ma studied irregular cusps on orthogonal Shimura varieties and we review some results.
-In orthogonal cases, only 2-ramifications may occur and classification of them are following:
+We are concerned whether the image of regular/irregular cusps on ball quotients by $(\ref{iota})$ are regular or irregular on orthogonal modular varieties.
+By \cite[Proposition 2]{Hofmann}, a 0-dimensional cusp on $D_L$, corresponding to a rank 1 primitive isotropic sublattice $I\subset L$ maps to a 1-dimensional cusp on $\D_{L_Q}$, corresponding to the rank 2 primitive isotropic sublattice $I_Q\subset L_Q$ spanned by $I$ and $\sqrt{d}I$ (or ($1+\sqrt{d})/2I$ for $d\equiv 1\bmod 4$).
+Ma studied irregular cusps on orthogonal modular varieties; here, we will review some of his results.
+In orthogonal cases, only 2-ramifications may occur; they are classified as follows:

-where $U(I_Q)_{\Z}$ is the intersection of the center of the unipotent part of the stabilizer of $I_Q$ in $\O((L_Q)_{\Q})$ and a finite index subgroup $\Gamma\subset\O(L_Q)$ like our unitary case.
-We remark that the image of $U(I)_{\Q}$ is precisely $U(I_Q)_{\Q}$ and the image of the discriminant kernel in the unitary group is a subgroup of the discriminant kernel in the orthogonal group.
-By \cite[Corollary 3,6]{irregular}, we have the following Figure 4 in the orthogonal case.
+where $\ZZ(I_Q)_{\Z}$ is the intersection of the center of the unipotent part of the stabilizer of $I_Q$ in $\O^+((L_Q)_{\Q})$ and a finite index subgroup $\Gamma_O\subset\O^+(L_Q)(\Z)$ as in our unitary case.
+Type $(R_1)_O$ and $(R_2)_O$ (resp. $(I_2)_O$) means that $I_Q$ is regular (resp. irregular with index 2) in $\D_{L_Q}/\Gamma_O$.
+Note that the image of $\ZZ(I)_{\Q}$ is precisely $\ZZ(I_Q)_{\Q}$ and the image of the discriminant kernel in the unitary group is a subgroup of the discriminant kernel in the orthogonal group.
+By \cite[Corollary 3,6]{irregular}, we obtain Figure 4 in the orthogonal case.

-Now we study the image of regular/irregular cusps in orthogonal Shimura varieties.
-We have the following Figures 5, 6, 7.
-By \cite[Lemma 2.5]{GHS}, for 1-dimensional cusp $J\subset L_Q$, the center of the unipotent part of its stabilizer in $\O((L_Q)_{\Q})$ is described as follows:
+Now, let us study the image of regular/irregular cusps on orthogonal modular varieties.
+Refer to Figures 5, 6, 7.
+By \cite[Lemma 2.5]{GHS}, for a 1-dimensional cusp $J\subset L_Q$, the center of the unipotent part of its stabilizer in $\O^+((L_Q)_{\Q})$ is described as